Teaching and Learning Resource Center

 Communicate Expectations Effectively

-Announce when and how OriginalityCheck will be used in your course
+Explain when and how SimilarityCheck will be used in your course.

-However you choose to use OriginalityCheck, we recommend you include a statement within your syllabus to explain your intended use to students.
-Note that the Assignment in CarmenCanvas will indicate to students and instructors that OriginalityCheck is enabled.
+However you choose to use SimilarityCheck, we recommend you include a statement within your syllabus to explain your intended use to students.
+Note that an Assignment in CarmenCanvas will indicate to students and instructors when SimilarityCheck is enabled.

 As a means to open dialogue, we recommend you allow students to test the tool.
 You might do this by creating a Turnitin assignment that requires students to submit a piece of original text.
-Then, provide time in class or during office hours to review the Originality Reports with students and allow them to ask questions.
+Then, provide time in class or during office hours to review the Similarity Report with students and allow them to ask questions.

-If you plan to run OriginalityCheck on an assignment, we strongly recommend that OriginalityCheck be run for all students in the course as opposed to a select few.
+If you plan to run SimilarityCheck on an assignment, we strongly recommend that SimilarityCheck be run for all students in the course as opposed to a select few.

-For students and instructors alike, an Originality Report by itself is not useful.
+For students and instructors alike, a Similarity Report by itself is not useful.
 It displays which sources are similar to a student's paper, but tells nothing about what is considered a credible source, how to research credible sources, or how to use those sources to enhance writing.

-Here are a couple ways you might use OriginalityCheck as a learning opportunity for students:
+Here are a couple ways you might use SimilarityCheck as a learning opportunity for students:

-• Make reports available to students - In order for an Originality Report to help enhance students' research and writing skills, the students need to be able to view the report.
+• Make reports available to students.
+In order for a Similarity Report to help enhance students' research and writing skills, the students need to be able to view the report.
 This allows them to see both the strengths and weaknesses of their papers.
 You might then encourage students to schedule an appointment during office hours to review the report.

 Sample Syllabus Statements

-If you choose to use Turnitin in your course, we encourage you to use these statements or something similar in the syllabus and/or the relevant Assignment description.
+If you choose to use Turnitin in your course, we encourage you to use these statements or something similar in your syllabus and in the relevant Assignment description.

 Turnitin Syllabus Statement